Anton Gill: Career

-Gill worked as an actor and as a director in the theatre (especially at the Royal Court Theatre in London), for the Arts Council, and for the BBC and TV-am (as writer and producer) before turning to full-time writing.
+Gill worked as an actor and director in the theatre (especially at the Royal Court Theatre in London), for the Arts Council, and for the BBC and TV-am (as writer and producer) before turning to full-time writing.

 He has been a full-time professional writer since 1984.
 He has published over 40 books on a variety of ancient and contemporary historical subjects, including three biographies.
 His work includes both fiction and non-fiction, where his special field is contemporary European history.
 In fiction, he has written a series of historical mysteries set in Ancient Egypt, during the Amarna Period.
 These stories feature "the world's first private eye", the scribe, Huy, and have been published worldwide.
 Titles in the Huy series are City of the Horizon (1991), City of Dreams (1993), and City of the Dead (1994).
 More recently, he published The Sacred Scroll, a history-mystery, with Penguin.
-He is also the author of two major biographies, on William Dampier and Peggy Guggenheim, and a study of Michelangelo, ‘Il Gigante’.
-His most recent titles are the novels 'City of Gold' (Penguin), 'The Accursed' (Piatkus), and 'Into Darkness' (Endeavour; Sharpe), ‘Lost and Found’ - trilogy (Sharpe), The Darkest Trap’.
+He is also the author of two major biographies, on William Dampier and Peggy Guggenheim, and a study of Michelangelo, Il Gigante.
+His most recent titles are the novels City of Gold (Penguin), The Accursed (Piatkus), and Into Darkness (Endeavour; Sharpe), Lost and Found - trilogy (Sharpe), The Darkest Trap.